 29. Enjoy the sounds of a free outdoor bluegrass concert, hosted by Ole Smoky Mountain Moonshine’s Island location.
 The concerts are held nightly throughout the summer.

-30. Finally the Island hosts a variety of totally free and totally spectacular events throughout the year, including amazing Halloween and Christmas festivals!
+30. Finally the Island hosts a variety of totally free and totally spectacular events throughout the year, including amazing holiday festivals!

 Free Things to Do in The Great Smoky Mountains National Park